 An introductory course in structured programming using a variety of languages.
 It is a preparatory course for those planning to enter the fields of engineering or mathematics.
+A strong background in Math is recommended.

 491 Computer Science Pre-AP - 1 cr.